 - 200 g white chocolate chips

 - Pre-heat oven to 170°C (340°F).
-Line an 23cm (9-inch) square baking pan with parchment paper.
+Line a 23cm (9-inch) square baking pan with parchment paper.
 Leave an overhang on the sides so that it is easy to lift the blondies out after they are baked.

-- Into the bowl with the cooled brown butter, add brown sugar and vanilla extract and mix together with a rubber spatular until combined.
+- Into the bowl with the cooled brown butter, add brown sugar and vanilla extract and mix with a rubber spatular until combined.
 Add the eggs and mix in well.

-- Bake for 20-25 minutes or until lightly browned on top and the sides are set and a toothpick inserted into the centre comes out with a few moist crumbs.
+- Bake for 20-25 minutes or until lightly browned on top and the sides are set, and a toothpick inserted into the centre comes out with a few moist crumbs.
 Remove from the oven and let sit in the pan for ten minutes.
-Using the paper, lift the square of blondie out onto a wire rack and leave to cool.
-In a small bowl mix together powdered icing sugar and 1 teaspoon of water and drizzle over cooled blondies (this step is optional).
+Using the paper, lift the blondie square out onto a wire rack and leave to cool.
+In a small bowl, mix powdered icing sugar and 1 teaspoon of water and drizzle over cooled blondies (this step is optional).
 Cut into 16 squares.